NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ---
 # EZ Add-Ons

+EZ Wild Apricot Web Designer has a growing number of Add-ons that can be used to extend it's functionality.
+To install an add-on, simply place the add-on file into the `ez-addons` folder.
+Next, add the following code to your JavaScript configuration:

+`ez_addons = [];`

+Within the square brackets, add type the name of the add-ons within quotes.
+Separate multiple add-ons with a comma, with each add-on name within their own quotation marks.

 ## **FontAwesome Icons**

-EZ Wild Apricot Web Designer makes it easy to insert FontAwesome icons by using macros.
+EZ Wild Apricot Web Designer comes with a free Add-on for FontAwesome, making it easy to insert FontAwesome icons by using macros.
 Simply [sign up for FontAwesome](https://fontawesome.com/start) and add the provided JavaScript code snippet to your WildApricot Global JavaScript settings.

+To enable the addon, be sure to include it in your JavaScript configuration like so:

+`ez_addons = ["fontawesome"];`

 To insert an icon, first find the name of the icon you wish to use here: [https://fontawesome.com/search?o=r&m=free&s=solid](https://fontawesome.com/search?o=r&m=free&s=solid).
 Next, add that icon name within the `[ez-fa][/ez-fa]` macro to any WildApricot content or headline gadget.